by Sunni Almond

 DS: There are always gaps.
 I could honestly stop teaching, take workshops and certifications all day long and still find there is much missing.
 Since that isn’t possible, I try to learn where I can and to understand that although there are many gaps, I am still good at what I do.
 I would never call myself a great teacher…ever!
 I am good, my clients like me and I take pride in my work.
 Could I be better?
 Hell yeah!
 We all could.

 What are your thoughts about the Pilates Teacher Bridge Program?
 Have you gone through one or are you satisfied with your current Pilates teacher certification?
 Share your thoughts in the comments!

 There are options for every price range starting with a plethora of free advice, good reads, and videos…to stuff you gotta pay for.
 Choose your own path, add what you want.
 It in no way replaces a Full Bridge program, but it also doesn’t involve the cost, time and travel…just an option for those who are interested.
 There will be ‘in person’ workshops as well as options for Skype and private video link offered here and there, this is a go-at-your-own-pace type of thing, it can take months or years.
 Enjoy your journey and remember the destination is the journey.

 Sunni Almond is a true believer in the power of Classical Pilates, the one that came from Joe and Clara Pilates.
-She teaches Classical Pilates on classical apparatus in her studio Studio S Pilates in Temecula, CA. Check out Sunny’s studio or contact her to schedule a session – click here.
+She teaches Classical Pilates on classical apparatus in her studio Studio S Pilates in Temecula, CA and offers Going More Joe mentorship for teachers who would like to start teaching Pilates the way that Joe and Clara Pilates intended it to be.
+Check out Sunny’s studio or contact her to schedule a session – click here.